xuejunzhang2002/xuejunzhang2002.github.io/_pages/about.md

 3. **Inference Time Learning:** Exploring techniques like in-context learning, one-shot, and few-shot learning to understand and improve model performance across varied tasks.

+**I'm actively seeking a PhD position starting in Fall 2025!**

 # 🔥 News
 - *2024.06:* &nbsp;🎉🎉 Our new work "Multi-Object Hallucination in Vision-Language Models" is accepted by ALVR@ACL 2024 and is now on arxiv!** <br>
   [Click here to read the paper on arxiv](https://arxiv.org/abs/2407.06192)
 - *2024.09:* &nbsp;🎉🎉 "Multi-Object Hallucination in Vision-Language Models" is accepted by NeurIPS 2024!

 # 📝 Publications